akwick/teleport/rfd/0014-session-2FA.md

 ### 2nd factor

-There are a variety of 2FA options available, but for this design we'll focus on U2F hardware tokens, because:
+There are a variety of MFA options available, but for this design we'll focus on U2F hardware tokens, because:

 - portability: U2F devices are supported on all major OSs and browsers (vs